Category: Archive of Australian Alternative Comics

 Archive of Australian Alternative Comics, Comics, Japanning May 1, 2013

-It was ten years ago this month that the second Sequential Art Studies Conference took place at the University of Technology, Sydney.
-At a time when minicomics, having blossomed throughout the 1990s, made more of an impression in the local alternative comics scene.
+It was ten years ago that the second Sequential Art Studies Conference took place at the University of Technology, Sydney.
+At the time, minicomics, having blossomed throughout the 1990s, were making an impression on the local alternative comics scene.
 The event was billed as A Mini Conference on Minicomics and featured presentations by comics creators as well as scholars.
-The conference was convened by Spiros Tsaousis(now Spiros Xenos) and I and was a sequel to the first Sequential Art Studies conference in 2002, and again held in association with Supanova Pop Culture Expo.
+The conference was convened by Spiros Tsaousis (now Spiros Xenos) and I. It was a sequel to our previous and first Sequential Art Studies conference held in Sydney in 2002.
+That was the first comics conference held in Australia.
+It was also staged in association with Supanova Pop Culture Expo again.
 Included in the event was a minicomics market.

 CALL FOR PAPERS: 2nd Sequential Art Studies Conference May 23, 2003, Sydney.
 The Interdisciplinary Studies Unit of the Faculty of Design at UTS (University of Technology, Sydney) http://www.uts.edu.au will again host this new scholarly conference that will be held during the same week as the Sydney Writers’ Festival.
-The inaugural event in 2002 attracted a small but stimulating range of papers from local academics and students and it is hoped that this year’s event will build on that.
+The inaugural event in 2002 attracted a small but stimulating range of papers from local academics and students.
+It is hoped that this year’s event will build on that.
 Scholars are invited to submit 250 word proposals which address alternative approaches to comics, whether local or global, recent or historical, online or offline, artistic or commercial.
 The conference will adopt an interdisciplinary approach and so welcomes papers from a broad range of areas.
 Send proposals by email to either of the conference convenors and coordinators by February 28, 2003: Michael.Hill@uts.edu.au Spiros.Tsaousis@bigpond.com

 CONFERENCE PROGRAM: Scholarly Papers

-4.00pm Opening of Conference and Welcome Assoc.
+4.00pm Opening of Conference and Welcome by Assoc.
 Professor Steve Harfield Assoc.
 Dean of Research Faculty of Design, Architecture and Building University of Technology, Sydney

-4.05pm The Sydney Morning Hell of Glenn Smith, Michael Hill, Interdisciplinary Studies Unit, Faculty of Design, Architecture and Building University of Technology, Sydney
+4.05pm The Sydney Morning Hell of Glenn Smith, Dr. Michael Hill, Interdisciplinary Studies Unit, Faculty of Design, Architecture and Building University of Technology, Sydney

 4.30pm Fear and yearning of “manga Japan” in Australia, Craig Norris, School of Communication, Design and Media, University of Western Sydney